Layr-Labs/eigenlayer-contracts/docs/multichain/destination/CertificateVerifier.md

  * @param signature the G1 signature of the message.
 The signature is over the signable digest, which is calculated by `calculateCertificateDigest`
  * @param apk the G2 aggregate public key
  * @param nonSignerWitnesses an array of witnesses of non-signing operators
+ * @dev Non-signer witnesses MUST be strictly increasing by `operatorIndex`
  * @dev The `referenceTimestamp` is used to key into the operatorSet's stake weights.
 It is NOT the timestamp at which the certificate was generated off-chain
  */
 struct BN254Certificate {